Messiah Weekly News

 Opportunities to provide meals to those in need in our community

-The Dignity Project Group will meet on
+The Dignity Project Group

-Saturday, March 8, at 9:30 am
+will meet Saturday, May 10, at 9:30 am

 We have been able to send 4,284 pads and 1,058 panties this year to Little Dresses For Africa where they are distributed to help girls remain in school to finish their education.
 Thank you for your part in providing these girls with dignity.